pjjonesnz/datatables-buttons-excel-styles/README.md

 This plugin adds a new option `excelStyles` to the [DataTables Buttons configuration array](https://datatables.net/reference/option/buttons.buttons).

-Add a `excelStyles` option to your button, containing either a single [Excel Style Object](#Excel-Style-Object) or an array of Excel Style Objects to be applied to your table.
+Add an `excelStyles` option to your button, containing either a single [Excel Style Object](#Excel-Style-Object) or an array of Excel Style Objects to be applied to your table.

 ### Style Example